 Takao Osawa (Samurai), Masaya Kato (Aragami), Kanae Uotani (Woman)

 A wounded samurai staggers into a mountain temple, carrying his injured comrade.
 The samurai comes around two days later, healed.
 He is welcomed and fed by the man who lives in the temple who informs him that his comrade is dead.
 The samurai is invited to drink with his host.
 The host tells the samurai that he should not go because the mountain is inhabited by a fearsome, bloodthirsty creature – a tengu called Aragami.
 The man then informs the samurai that he is the Aragami.
 The samurai is disbelieving but the Aragami continues, telling the samurai that he believes he is the one who is destined to kill him.
 The Aragami also tells the samurai that he fed him the liver of his comrade in order to heal his wounds.
 This makes the samurai decide to take the assignment of killing the Aragami.
 The samurai arms himself with various weapons, however the Aragami is an undefeated master swordsman who is immortal and able to regenerate any wound and killing him proves more difficult than the samurai anticipated.

 Aragami was the third film from Japanese director Ryuhei Kitamura.
 Kitamura burst onto screens with the blood-drenched Yakuza/zombie film Versus (2000).
-He subsequently went onto other genre films such as Alice (2002), an interesting sf film about a psychological experiment conducted in a prison; a segment of the horror anthology Jam Films (2002); Sky High (2003) about a woman who returns from the afterlife as a vengeful ghost; Godzilla: Final Wars (2004); the English-language Clive Barker adaptation The Midnight Meat Train (2008); the animated science-fiction film Baton (2009), the English-language psycho film No One Lives (2012); a live-action adaptation of the manga Lupin III (2014); the English-language horror Downrange (2017); and an episode of Nightmare Cinema (2018); and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011)..
+He subsequently went onto other genre films such as Alice (2002), an interesting sf film about a psychological experiment conducted in a prison; a segment of the horror anthology Jam Films (2002); Sky High (2003) about a woman who returns from the afterlife as a vengeful ghost; Godzilla: Final Wars (2004); the English-language Clive Barker adaptation The Midnight Meat Train (2008); the animated science-fiction film Baton (2009), the English-language psycho film No One Lives (2012); a live-action adaptation of the manga Lupin III (2014); the English-language horror Downrange (2017); and the Mashit episode of the horror anthology Nightmare Cinema (2018); and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011)..